Lehigraphy/concordat/twelve-meters.md

  She was about to sign when she realized she'd forgotten something.
 Sloppy, she shouldn't be working so late anymore.
 A bell told once somewhere.

  She pulled up the captain section again, interview report verification subsection.
 Drone ventral camera footage, zoomed and grainy, the perspective slowly shifting as the flier made its pass.
 A breacher was leaning against a smoking wreck of an APC, its green-and-blue heraldry burned black at spots.
 The breacher was straining to get a warped rear hatch open.
-The hatch tore free and spun away, tumbling end over end.
-The microphone array picked up a dull clatter as it hit something inside the smoke.
+The hatch tore free and spun away, tumbling end over end as it spun into the smoke.
+The microphone array picked up a dull clatter as it hit something.

  The breacher reached in, pulling out the captain.
 A girl of seventeen on her second deployment, she read, her eyes straying to the photograph on her desk.